A cancer diagnosis brings with it many words about the condition and related aspects that you may not be familiar with. Find out what they mean here.

 Bronchi/bronchioles – bronchi are the larger tubes that carry air in your lungs.
 Bronchioles are the tiny tubes that carry air to the outer parts of your lungs.

-Bronchiolo-alveolar cell carcinoma – a type of lung cancer that occurs in the part of your lung where air exchange takes place.
+Bronchiolo-alveolar cell carcinoma – a type of lung cancer in the part of your lung where air is exchanged.

 Bronchoscopy – an examination in which a tube is passed through your nose or mouth into your lungs so that they can be examined for disease and some tissue sampled, if necessary.